 Early Childhood Community

-Children of our Early Childhood community are exposed to many different languages.
+Children of the Montessori House Early Childhood dual-language community are exposed to many different languages.
 The Montessori curriculum is presented in English, by the lead guide, and assistant guides communicate with children in both English and their native language, which could consist of Spanish, Hindi, Arabic, Russian, etc. (depending on classroom placement).
 Additionally, Spanish class begins at the Early Childhood level, during their community group time.
 Spanish class is taught by a native Spanish speaker and offers an introduction to vocabulary, songs and literature.

-Spanish and English are the two primary languages of the Elementary Community.
-One guide in each community, lower/upper elementary, to speaking 100% in Spanish.
+Spanish and English are the two primary languages of the dual-language Elementary Community.
+One guide in each community, lower/upper elementary, to speaking in Spanish.
 Spanish language lessons are incorporated into the curriculum/workplan.
-Most all guides are bilingual in English and Spanish, with Spanish being their native language.
+Most guides are bilingual in English and Spanish, with Spanish being their native language.